stathius/hdetect/README.md

-A human detection and tracking package for ROS
+Human detection & tracking package for ROS
 =======

 Uses a combination of laser range finder and a computer vision module for the pedestrian detection.
 The vision module works with OpenCV's detector which uses Histogram of Oriented Gradients and Support Vector Machines.